muktapalshikar/muktapalshikar.github.io/_pages/about.md

 I enjoy designing and building open-source software for an audience of both wet & dry lab biologists.
 I also enjoy mentoring undergraduate students in a laboratory setting, and teaching bioinformatics at the graduate level.

-In my spare time, I enjoy cooking, hiking, listening to and playing classical music, reading, art, and exploring the beautiful Massachusetts countryside.
+In my spare time, I enjoy cooking, listening to and playing classical music, reading, art, and exploring the beautiful Massachusetts countryside.

 # Links